Nappy Changing/ Toileting

 - We provide the nappies or pull ups and changing wipes unless agreed otherwise.

 - Our staff put on gloves and aprons before changing starts and the areas are prepared.
-Paper towel is put down on the changing mat freshly for each child.

 - All our staff are familiar with our hygiene procedures and carry these out when changing nappies.